Brazil has a promising future ahead thanks to what it has always had to offer: Sun, wind and people.

-Equinor has been present in Brazil for two decades, and we see the country as a core area for long-term growth.
-We are the second largest oil operator in the country, and have recently also expanded our investments into renewable energy in Brazil.Gostaria de ler isso em português?
+Equinor has been present in Brazil for more than two decades, and we see the country as a core area for long-term growth.
+In our local portfolio, besides O&G assets, we are expanding our investments into renewable energies.

 How to find us in Brazil